git/git.github.io/rev_news/drafts/edition-71.md

   Emacs and the Magit, its interface to Git, in particular, as well as a few parts of Emacs generic VC interface that features Git among others.
-  The Magit got to the point already where I rarely find myself using Git command-line directly, and then mostly for some batch-processing, or on hosts where Emacs is not readily available.
+  The Magit got to the point already where I rarely find myself using the Git command-line directly, and then mostly for some batch-processing, or on hosts where Emacs is not readily available.